obvonage/deved-platform/content/blog/en/builder-pattern-with-inheritance-in-java.md

 ```
 Complete examples are available from the [code samples repo](https://github.com/Vonage/vonage-java-code-snippets/tree/master/src/main/java/com/vonage/quickstart/messages).

 This seems somewhat elegant from a user's perspective, given the absence of named and optional method/constructor parameters in Java.
 Behind the scenes however, making the code above possible with an inheritance hierarchy requires a design that is not immediately obvious or intuitive from the SDK developer's perspective.
 The complications relate to the nested Builder classes associated with each subclass of [`MessageRequest`](https://github.com/Vonage/vonage-java-sdk/blob/main/src/main/java/com/vonage/client/messages/MessageRequest.java).
 Let's look at [`MmsRequest`](https://github.com/Vonage/vonage-java-sdk/blob/main/src/main/java/com/vonage/client/messages/mms/MmsRequest.java) as an example.
-It's still abstract since we're only setting the Channel.
-But what about that intimidating Builder declaration?
+It's still abstract since we're only setting the `Channel`.
+But what about that intimidating `Builder` declaration?

 ```java
 protected abstract static class Builder<M extends MmsRequest, B extends Builder<? extends M, ? extends B>> extends MessageRequest.Builder<M, B>
 ```

-The base Builder class in MessageRequest takes as parameters the type of MessageRequest to be constructed, and the type of Builder.
-The former (`M`) is easy to explain: `public abstract M build()` in `MessageRequest.Builder` is what the user calls once they have finished setting the parameters, returning to them the appropriate concrete MessageRequest subclass.
+The base Builder class in `MessageRequest` takes as parameters the type of `MessageRequest` to be constructed, and the type of `Builder`.
+The former (`M`) is easy to explain: `public abstract M build()` in `MessageRequest.Builder` is what the user calls once they have finished setting the parameters, returning them the appropriate concrete `MessageRequest` subclass.
 Of course, this could be omitted since Java inheritance supports covariant return types.
 That is, we could omit `M` if we wanted to and achieve the same outcome from the user's perspective.
 Then, `MessageRequest.Builder` becomes as follows:

 ```java
 public abstract static class Builder<B extends Builder<? extends B>> {